 - A decreased risk of relapse

 However, it doesn’t work for everyone.
-People respond to substance abuse treatment differently than others.
+People respond to substance use treatment differently than others.
 Despite that, medication-assisted treatment has a higher success rate than traditional therapy alone.

 The Need for Medication-Assisted Treatment